Sinyo Harry Sarundajang

-Sinyo Harry Sarundajang (16 January 1945 – 13 February 2021) was an Indonesian politician.
+Sinyo Harry Sarundajang (16 January 1945 – 13 February 2021) was an Indonesian politician and diplomat.
 He served as governor of North Sulawesi for all but one month from 2005 to 2015.
 He was also a former Governor of North Maluku in 2002 and Maluku in 2002–2003.
 In February 2018, he was appointed by the President Joko Widodo as the ambassador to the Philippines, with concurrent accreditation to the Marshall Islands and Palau.

 Personal life

 Early life

 Sarundajang was born in Kawangkoan, Minahasa Regency, North Sulawesi on 16 January 1945.
 He is the firstling of three brothers of Youtje Sarundajang and Yulian Liow.
 He married Deetje Adeline Laoh Tambuwun on 17 June 1969, and they have 2 sons and three daughters named Ivan, Fabian, Vanda, Eva, and Shinta.
 Ivan Sarundajang served as the vice regent of Minahasa Regency from 2013 to 2018, Vanda Sarundajang is a member of the People's Representative Council from the Indonesian Democratic Party of Struggle, Fabian Sarundajang is a member of the Regional Representative Council, and Eva Sarundajang is member of People's Representative Council of North Sulawesi.